ihsanyounes90/devicesManager/README.md

 # devicesManager
 An application to monitor any generic device, it counts all the received messages from connected devices and print the number upon finish.
+The project is written in c++, and it uses "shared_ptr" object to avoid manual deallocation so it's done automatically.

 The application is structured in the following manner: